mihneadumi/Licenta/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`poetry env info` or `poetry config virtualenvs.path` in the root directory of the repository.

 ## Running the code

+**NOTE:** Before running the program make sure you have at least 2GB of free space on your disk.

 To run the code, you can use the following command:

     `poetry run python main.py`